Where do you gather?

 When do you gather?

-- Sunday mornings at 9:00am Outdoors (on August 2 & 9).
-Beginning on August 16 we will offer 3 indoor services each Sunday at 8:00, 9:30, and 11:00am.
+- Sunday mornings at 9:00am Outdoors.
+In the case of rain, we move to 3 indoor services each Sunday at 8:00, 9:30, and 11:00am.
 This gathering is for corporate worship through preaching of the Word, singing of songs, and communion.